RESOLUTE™ FS absolute encoder system with REXA30 rotary (angle) ring

 - ±40 nm Sub-Divisional Error for smooth velocity control

-What is RESOLUTE FS?
+What is the RESOLUTE FS encoder?

 RESOLUTE true-absolute 30 µm encoder system, winner of the Queen's Award for Enterprise 2015 in the Innovation category